Racial Equality Strategy

 Strategic Approach to Racial Equality Post-2025

-It is a key priority that work is continuing to deliver the commitments in the current Racial Equality Strategy 2015-2025.
-However, it is important that post 2025, there is a clear mechanism and overarching framework for achieving racial equality and eradicating racism in our society.
+While it remained a key priority to continue to deliver on the commitments in the Racial Equality Strategy, it was felt important that post-2025, there was a clear mechanism and overarching Framework for achieving racial equality in our society that would go beyond the standard approaches tried before.